 Taking a ride on the iconic Tram is a must do for kids when visiting Christchurch.
 Despite suffering damage from the earthquakes, the attraction has been fully repaired and functioning once more.
 The beautiful restored vintage Tram offers a glimpse into Christchurch’s heritage.

-The Christchurch Tram provides the best way of viewing historical sites of the city with your ticket providing a hop-on hop-off at any of the 17 stops, a great option for kids.
+The Christchurch Tram provides the best way of historical viewing sites of the city with your ticket providing a hop-on hop-off at any of the 17 stops, an excellent option for kids.
 The Tram follows a track through sites such as Cathedral Square, the Avon River, Botanic Gardens, and New Regents Street.
-As you ride around the driver will give a funny informative commentary.
+As you ride around, the driver will give a funny, informative commentary.
 Learn about the sites, history of the city, and the impact that the earthquake has had.
-The tour gives a great insight into how the city has responded and what still need to be done as a community effort to rebuild Christchurch.
+The tour provides a great insight into how the city has responded and what still needs to be done as a community effort to rebuild Christchurch.

 The Tram departs from Cathedral Junction and takes roughly 45 minutes to complete the entire 17 stop route.

 New Regent Street

 New Regent Street in Christchurch is one of New Zealand’s most beautiful streets, perfect for kids to stroll down.
 Designed in the 1930’s with a beautiful Spanish mission style architecture, this street is the only remaining heritage street since the Earthquakes.
 New Regent street only allows pedestrian access and is part of the tram route, that Prince Harry once visited in 2015.